Increase the available stock across all channels

 Retail is changing – we all know that.
 In the past, a retailer’s business model was focused on getting the right products for the best price shipped to stores at the right time.
 Those days are over.

 Today’s market has become much more complex – predominantly driven by new digital services.
-As technology has embedded itself in customer behavior, shoppers switch between e-shops, stores, social media channels and marketplaces.
+As technology has embedded itself in customer behaviour, shoppers switch between e-shops, stores, social media channels and marketplaces.
 As a result, retailers are challenged to make this a seamless shopping experience.

 Nowadays, shoppers do research online and check if certain products are ‘in-stock’ before or while they start their purchase.
 They are craving for ways that can tell them where they can order or even pick their desired products up right away.
-Giving shoppers an online insight in the availability of their wish list can drive sales.
+Giving shoppers an online insight into the availability of their wish list can drive sales.
 Whether this is handled at a basic level where the website tells consumers if an item is ‘in-stock’ or by displaying the exact stock information: the overall objective for omnichannel brands and retailers is to improve and maximize the available product range.

 In many retail organizations, stock information is often kept in different silos such as ERP, POS, WMS, et cetera.
 Another problem is often that stock information is not accurate, especially when it comes from the stores based on (still) existing error-prone manual processes.
 Oftentimes, stock information is simply “outdated”.
-For example, if a retailer is just collecting overnight stock positions from various systems, the result of this calculation from last night will not represent the actual stock situation in the moment a customer wants to buy.
+For example, if a retailer is just collecting overnight stock positions from various systems, the result of this calculation from last night will not represent the actual stock situation at the moment a customer wants to buy.
 And finally, not having accurate insights into stocks has negative consequences: too much inventory sucks up the cash flow in carrying costs, while too little leads to stock-outs and lost sales.
 And as retailers develop more and more channels to increase revenue and brand awareness without real-time stock visibility to manage the whole thing, mismanagement costs just keep rising.